-As at June 30, 2021, the Company's financial instruments consisted of cash, receivables, accounts payable and accrued liabilities, and loans payable.
-The fair values of cash, receivables and accounts payable, and loans payable approximate their carrying values.
+As at June 30, 2022, the Company's financial instruments consisted of cash, accounts payable and accrued liabilities, and notes payable.
+The fair values of cash, accounts payable and accrued liabilities approximate their carrying values.
+Notes payable requires assessing the appropriate market interest rates on the liabilities.
+The fair value of the notes payable approximates their carrying value as the note payable agreements were entered close to the year end with non-arms' length parties.